chiraitori/paperand/README.md

-# Paperad- Ad-Free Manga Reader 📚
+# Paperand - Ad-Free Manga Reader 📚

 An elegant, ad-free manga reader built with Expo and React Native.